coreos/etcdctl/README.md

 --wf    keep on watching changes of a key

---index the index to watch from
+-i      the index to watch from

 --cert  client certificate